sttp/Specification/Sections/DataPointCharacteristics.md

 > As an optimization, deviation data should only be sent when exception characteristic is requested.
 Also, subscribers need to be able to group multiple delivery characteristic requests into a single message with an optimized payload size since request could be sizable for a very large number of data points.
 Specifying deviation based on a data point classification would be useful.

+> :construction: If a spontaneous, unicast only data publication mode is supported by STTP then for a unicast only publication mode, no form of subscriber specified exception handling could be supported - receiver would simply be subject to what was provided.

 #### Flag Definition

 Single bit value where 0, default, is publisher will send data points when made available and 1 is publisher will only send data points on exception.
 Data point exception value occupies bit 5 of the data point delivery characteristic flags.